Audit likely gave congressional staff glimpse of Trump taxes | WTOP

 “That gets too close to talking about potential tax return information, which is protected under the internal revenue code,” Joint Tax chief of staff Thomas Barthold said in declining to comment about the Times’ Trump story.

-Representatives for the Trump Organization did not respond to messages for comment and confirmation that the Joint Tax Committee had reviewed Trump’s taxes.
+Representatives for the Trump Organization did not respond to messages seeking comment and confirmation that the Joint Tax Committee had reviewed Trump’s taxes.

 How the process works: When an individual refund or credit over $2 million is approved, the IRS is statutorily required to notify Congress.
 A designated team at the IRS prepares a report for the JCT on each individual case that contains taxpayer information, spreadsheets and technical data and analysis.
 Trump should have been sent a letter disclosing that his case was sent to the JCT for review.